 8.7.7 Perform penetration testing of networks, systems, and applications on an annual basis that includes testing to exploit identified security weaknesses and gaps as well as faulty business and processing logic.

-8.8 Monitoring.
-To protect against unauthorized access or misuse of Customer Protected Information residing on Information Processing System(s), BeyondTrust will:
+8.9 Monitoring.
+To protect against unauthorized access or misuse of Customer Data residing on Information Processing System(s), BeyondTrust will:

 9.0 Access Control

 9.1 User Access Management.
-BeyondTrust Information Processing System(s)are protected against unauthorized access or misuse of Customer Protected Information, BeyondTrust will:
+BeyondTrust Information Processing System(s)are protected against unauthorized access or misuse of Customer Data, BeyondTrust will:

 9.1.1 Employ a formal user registration and de-registration procedure for granting and revoking access rights to all Information Processing System(s).

 9.1.2 Employ a formal password management process.
-BeyondTrust shall implement appropriate password parameters for systems that may access, transmit or store Customer's Confidential Information ("Systems").
+BeyondTrust shall implement appropriate password parameters for systems that may access, transmit or store Customer Data ("Systems").
 BeyondTrust shall implement strong authentication services and complex passwords ("Passwords") for all network and systems access to related Systems.
+BeyondTrust shall require multi-factor authentication to managed environments from an external network.
+“Multi-Factor Authentication” means authentication through verification of at least two (2) of the following types of authentication factors: (a) knowledge factors, such as a password; (b) possession factors, such as a token or text message on a mobile phone; or (c) inherence factors, such as a biometric characteristic.
 Default passwords used in BeyondTrust's products shall be changed upon installation.

 9.1.3 Perform a recurring review of users’ access and access rights to ensure that they are appropriate for the users’ role.

 9.2 User Responsibilities.
-To protect against unauthorized access or misuse of Customer Protected Information residing on Information Processing System(s), BeyondTrust will:
+To protect against unauthorized access or misuse of Customer Data residing on Information Processing System(s), BeyondTrust will:

 9.2.1 Train Information Processing System(s) users on current security practices in the selection and use of strong passwords.